Textbooks can give you paper cuts.

 However, watching authentic videos can also be challenging.
 You might miss words, hear words you don’t understand or encounter words you don’t know how to use in other contexts.

-With FluentU, though, you can dive into real-world videos—like music videos, movie trailers, news and inspiring talks—without being in over your head.
 That’s because FluentU turns each video into a language lesson.
 Each video includes annotated subtitles, giving you quick, easy access to any word’s definition, example sentences and a related image.

 If you want to reinvigorate your next viewing session, try Quiz Mode.
 Quiz Mode fuses videos, images and example sentences into engaging activities and flashcards.